Combining Treatments for Optimal Results

 Can glow serums be used on all skin types?

 Most skin types can benefit from the right formulation.
-Oily skin might prefer lighter, gel-based serums, whilst dry skin benefits from more hydrating formulas that help achieve an even skin tone.
+Oily skin might prefer lighter, gel-based serums, while dry skin benefits from more hydrating formulas that help achieve an even skin tone.

 How do I know if a dark spot correcting glow serum is working?